Nhlakanipho812/harbour/README.md

 1. API -- The main application
 2. harbour.integration -- couples all the integrations of the weather API
 3. harbour.model__views -- contains all user representation models i.e view models
-4. harboour.models -- contains all the database interfacing classes i.e. your representational database model.
+4. harbour.models -- contains all the database interfacing classes i.e. your representational database model.
 5. harbour.services -- contains all the business logic
 6. and finally harbour.helpers -- contains the data context